josemariagarcia95/hera-system/README.md

 After starting the server, the workflow would be:

 * **Requesting a cookie**.
 Call the root of the server to get an unique id.
 This id allows you to communicate with the rest of endpoints.
-Trying to communicate with this endpoint without including this id in the request will return an error.
+Trying to communicate with these endpoints without including this unique id in the request will return an error (`Session wasn't initialized.
+Send request to "/" first`).
 * **Setting up the server**.
 After getting the id, call the `/init` endpoint to create the detectors' proxies.
-This endpoint links a [DetectorHandler](https://josemariagarcia95.github.io/tot-system/docs/v1/DetectorHandler.html) to the user object, allowing them to request
-* emotion recognition for media files and the aggregation of the consequent results.
+This endpoint links a [DetectorHandler](https://josemariagarcia95.github.io/tot-system/docs/v1/DetectorHandler.html) to the user object, allowing them to request emotion recognition for media files and the aggregation of the consequent results.
-* Requesting a media analyse looking for emotions.
+* **Requesting a media analyse looking for emotions**.
 Having their unique id, the user will be able to send a file (or a local/remote path to it) to the server to request en emotion recognition over it in the `/analyse` endpoint. **Requests to this endpoint don't return the results to these analysis**.
 * **Aggregating results**.
 Using the `/results` endpoint the users can request the results to the server in several formats: aggregated, grouped by channel, results of a single detector, in PAD (translated) or RAW (as the detector produces them) format, etc.
 * **_(Optionally)_ Filtering detectors**.
 After creating the detectors (`/init`), the users can filter out detectors in the `/setup` endpoint based on several criteria, like the service latency, the kind of media it supports, etc.